chenhan1218/resume/resume.md

 *   **Software Engineer**, Micro-Star International Co., Ltd (MSI), Nov.
 2010 - Sep.
 2013
     - Build software architecture for high-end vacuum robot.
 Design algorithms to made consumer vacuum robot being capable of localizing and navigating accurately in indoor environment.
-    - Implement customized Robot software and Human-Robot Interface.
+    - Implement customized Robot software and Human-Robot Interface on linux-based embedded platform.
-    - Complete field tests and Improve product reliability.
+    - Inventing cross-platform software suite for autonomous robot field tests and Improve product reliability.
+    - Introduce tools including Git version control flow, project management with Redmine to our team, which helps team communication and progress tracking.
+Also host seminars in department to encourage everyone learn new technique and share knowledge with each other.

 ### Education